New Features 2019

 PurchaseDate – The date the license was purchased

-PurchaseDescription – Free text describing how the license was purchased e.g. Reseller CDW
+PurchaseDescription – Free text describing the license purchased e.g. Office 2016 Professional Plus

 PurchaseQty – The number of licenses purchased, if unlimited leave blank and complete the column Unlimited Qty